HowToDoInJava

 fun();

 See above highlighted line.
-If you have used ‘var‘ keyword then dataY would have been available due to its global scope within function.
-Because of let keyword, dataY is not visible beyond if block.
+If we would have used ‘var‘ keyword then dataY would have been available due to its global scope within function.
+Because we have used the let keyword, dataY is not visible beyond if block.

-2. A variable declared using let cannot be used before its declaration or an error will result.
+2. A variable declared using let cannot be used before its declaration or ReferenceError will result.

 function fun()